Wealthsimple Save Review

 - Your online banking sign-on information

-If you aren’t an existing Wealthsimple Cash member, the process of signing up is simple and boils down to three steps:
+If you aren’t an existing Wealthsimple Save member, the process of signing up is simple and boils down to three steps:

 First, answer questions about your identity and provide your name, birth date, country of citizenship, email address, phone number, home address, employment information.
 You’ll need to enter your social insurance number at this stage too.